 Shortly thereafter, a second skier was injured in a long sliding fall in Tuckerman Ravine.
 A bystander assisted in treating the resulting shoulder injury and the skier was able to hike out after being loaned a pair of crampons.

 Later that afternoon, a skier was seen falling the entire length of Main Gully in Gulf of Slides, around 800 vertical feet.
 The skier was reported to be sliding very fast, and tumbled airborne multiple times on the way down.
 The severity of initial reports necessitated immediate response.
 Two MWAC snow rangers began traveling to Gulf of Slides from Hermit Lake while other MWAC staff contacted Dartmouth-Hitchcock Advanced Response Team to request helicopter assistance.
 Unfortunately, when the DHART helicopter arrived to assess the area, all landing zone options were deemed unsuitable.
 Snow rangers made contact with the skier, who was being transported down the trail in a litter, and assessed his injuries.
 Finding the skier stable, the decision was made to continue with the litter transport.
 About 15 people assisted with this process, including nearby skiers, snow rangers, and NH Fish and Game officers.
-The rescue party reached the parking lot well after dark and the skier was transported to the hospital.
+The rescue party reached the parking lot well after dark and the skier was cared for and transported to the hospital by Gorham EMS.

 Remember that there can be a fine line between being in control and being totally at the mercy of the mountains.
 As such, be prepared for the conditions and consequences of the day.
 Start by tracking weather and snow conditions.
 Bring your beacon, shovel, and probe when traveling in avalanche terrain.
 Equip yourself with crampons and an ice axe to navigate steep slopes.
 Know how to use your equipment and practice regularly.
 Assess risks and consequences constantly.
 Temporal and spatial variability can provide avenues to improve your safety margins, but could also result in the opposite – whether you recognize it or not.
 Stay alert as you travel so you can recognize no-fall zones and choose terrain carefully.
 Know your abilities and limits.
 In case things still go wrong, be prepared to stay warm and self evacuate.

-Thanks to all responding parties, AMC Caretakers, MWVSP, NH Fish and Game, and DHART.
+Thanks to all responding parties, AMC Caretakers, MWVSP, NH Fish and Game, Gorham EMS and DHART.
 Events such as these often require a community effort.
 We are fortunate to be surrounded by a community that is always willing to help.